tlevine/csvschema/readme.md

     town,       types/string.csv
     zip,        types/zipcode.csv

+The `colname` field should act as an index (primary key).
+That is, it should contain no duplicate values.

 ## Two-file version
+In the canonical version, we're effectively indexing by filename and then by `property` or `colname`.
+We represent this in two files by moving the identifier from the filename to a new column called `tableid` or `typeid`.
+For example,

+    $ cat tables.csv
+    tableid,  colname,    type
+    addresses,name,       types/fullname.csv
+    addresses,street,     types/string.csv
+    addresses,town,       types/string.csv
+    addresses,zip,        types/zipcode.csv
+    pizza,    name,       types/string.csv
+    pizza,    street,     types/string.csv
+    pizza,    town,       types/string.csv
+    pizza,    zip,        types/zipcode.csv
+    pizza,    rating,     types/integer.csv

 ## Identifiers
 The values for `inherits`, `type` and `table` (as you've seen above)